phelipemaia/phelipemaia/README.md

 ### Hi there 👋

+I'm Brazilian developer living abroad 😄 I've moved from the sunny Fortaleza to cold Kraków and now I'm based in London.
+I've been working specifically with Javascript for 13 years, but I also wrote few things in Java for some companies.

+- 🔭 I’m currently working on customer facing web apps and solutions with Identity Server for Shell Energy Retail.
+- 🌱 I’m currently learning about streaming process (Kafka, Spark), forecasting and data analysis.
+GoLang is something new that I'm trying to learn and functional programming is also another thing that I'm looking during my free time.
+- 📫 How to reach me: [DM me](https://twitter.com/PhelipeMaia)
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: as a Brazilian I like football (each country I've lived I choosed the wrong team, always relegated) and water sports.
+Living in Europe gives opportunity to lear about new cultures, travel to different countries and keep learning with all of these differences.

 <!--
 **phelipemaia/phelipemaia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.